cosmodesi/c3dev/README.md

 # c3dev

- Development code and documentation for the DESI/C3 Working Group.
+This repository contains development code and documentation for the DESI/C3 Working Group.